incodehq/incode-platform/README.md

 #### Generating the Document ####

 In the example app's design the `CustomerConfirmation` example domain service is in essence an intelligent wrapper around the `CustomerConfirmation.docx` template.
-It contributes contributes two actions to `Order`, the more significant of which is `downloadCustomerConfirmation()`.
+It contributes two actions to `Order`, the more significant of which is `downloadCustomerConfirmation()`.

 The `.docx` is simply loaded as a simple resource from the classpath: